Mrrvm/os_lusiadas_2/content/sources/Lagos/Lagos.md

 ![[Pasted image 20250404161638.png]]

- Not having ever been present in the festival, it seems to not only glorify the colonial period, but also frame the encounter with the "other" in a positive light, or otherwise not mentioning them.
-The festival claims to works with schools, and thus and educational tool.
+ Not having ever been present in the festival, from an outside perspective it seems to not only glorify the colonial period, but also frame the encounter with the "other" in a positive light, or otherwise not mentioning it.
+The festival claims to work with schools, and thus as an educational tool.

- **The whole use of language coming from the city's council/government, localisation and connection between monuments, obsession with glorifying and even cos-playing this period, leaves the slavery museum looking like a performance of a fake reconciliation with the past.**
+ **The whole use of language coming from the city's council/government, localisation and connection between monuments, obsession with glorifying and even cos-playing this period, congratulating passed city's navigators, and ommiting references to enslavement, leaves the slavery museum looking like a performance of a fake reconciliation with the past.
+Moreover, when referring to the museum, the president of the municipality at the time refers to it as a driver for tourism (see [[Núcleo Museológico Rota da Escravatura]] - "_este projeto trará notoriedade e mais atratividade ao destino Lagos dos Descobrimentos_", see [[Memórias da plantação]] regarding the word "Descobrimentos" and "escrava/o")**